fransimo/esta-en-todos-nosotros/content_book/docs/about/_index.md

 for my practice as a healer.

 In art, my projects span themes of life, identity, memory, and privacy, using photography, video, books, fanzines, and transmedia. _Art is plastic thought.
 A swing between ideas and aesthetics.
-The beauty of a piece is a orifice in the walls of the cavern.
+The beauty of a piece is a crack in the walls of the cavern.
 If while creating it vibrates, the wave would find its chords and it will shake the world._

 I also bring 26 years of experience as a software engineer in multinational companies, implementing global technological